Hypermediaisobar/hyperProxy/README.md

 };
 ```

-After that, you just need to start hyperProxy (this assumes that your proxy file is next to the hyperProxy subdirectory, where hyperProxy files are located):
+After that, you just need to start hyperProxy (this is for example.js, which is in a subdirectory of hyperProxy directory):

 ```javascript
 var hyperProxy = require('../hyperProxy.js');